By Madeline Klein on June 7, 2021 in travel

 7. Adjust your seat

 No matter where you’re sitting in the car, make sure you adjust your seat before hitting the road.
-Sit up straight and roll your shoulders back if they end up near your ears from hunching over.
+Sit up straight and roll your shoulders back if you find you're hunching over.
 It’s easy to slouch in the car, but good posture will keep your body happy mile after mile.

 Listen to your body